 The campus at Fitzroy is conveniently located next to Melbourne’s central business district (CBD).
 It is a short walk from the popular and busy Brunswick and Smith streets, known best for their cafes, shops and art galleries.
 Some of Melbourne’s finest parks, gardens and recreational facilities are also within easy walking distance.
 The main campus building is a multi-storey complex that has been completely renovated to provide students and staff with purpose-built facilities.
 It is a modern, compact study environment that is full of activity throughout the week.

-The Ballarat campus, which is set in beautiful gardens, is near the commercial centre of Ballarat and close to facilities.
+The Ballarat campus, which is set in beautiful gardens, is near the commercial centre of Ballarat and close to facilities-125km west of Melbourne.
 The delightful old buildings and trees on campus reflect the history of the town and provide a peaceful environment for learning.
 The small campus is a cheerful place for students to meet, study and socialise.
-With over 1000 students, the campus offers quality teaching facilities including simulated nursing labs, computer labs, library, canteen, visual art rooms, gallery, bookshop, a gym, and dedicated student accommodation.
+With around 1000 students, the campus offers quality teaching facilities including simulated nursing labs, computer labs, library, canteen, visual art rooms, gallery, bookshop, a gym, and dedicated student accommodation.

 Travelling to a foreign country to study can be a challenge.
 At ACU, the aim is to maximise students’ learning and development opportunities and eliminate stress and anxiety.
 Each campus is also well equipped with facilities to make their study time more enjoyable.